al-maisan/rmt/README.md

 # Rust mailing tool (rmt)

+Please note: this is stil work in progress..

 ## What is it?
 `rmt` is a simple utility that allows the automated sending of emails using a configuration file and a template for the email body.
 It is written in [rust](https://www.rust-lang.org/) hence the `r` in `rmt`.